prebid/prebid.github.io/dev-docs/modules/jwplayerRtdProvider.md

 ## Overview

 The JW Player RTD module passes contextual and performance based information about individual video impression opportunities to bid adapters in order to increase monetization.
 To use this module, you'll need to work with [JW Player](https://www.jwplayer.com/video-monetization/) to get an account and discuss the best integration path.

-## Implementation for Publishers:
+## Implementation for Publishers

 1) Compile the JW Player RTD Provider into your Prebid build: